-Cumulative readings.
-First, we observe that the DP in (13) exhibits a cumulative interpretation between the students and the two countries: each of the students comes from one of the two countries, and each country is the origin of at least one of the students.
-A relatively common way to derive a cumulative interpretation is via pluralization of the predicate (Beck and Sauerland 2000) - in this case, pluralization of the preposition from, as in (14a).4 The double-star operator is defined in (14b).
+First, we observe that the DP in (14) exhibits a cumulative interpretation between the students and the two countries: each of the students comes from one of the two countries, and each country is the origin of at least one of the students.
+A relatively common way to derive a cumulative interpretation is via pluralization of the predicate (Beck and Sauerland 2000) - in this case, pluralization of the preposition from, as in (15a).4 The double-star operator is defined in (15b).

-- (13) the students from the two countries - (14) a. the students from the two countries b. $$R = \lambda X \lambda Y . \forall x \in X [\exists y \in Y [R(x)(y)]] \land \forall y \in Y [\exists x \in X [R(x)(y)]]$$ form ends up mirroring the analysis that Winter (2000) proposes for cumulative readings generally, which analyzes the soldiers hit the targets as equivalent to the soldiers hit their targets.5
+- (14) the students from the two countries - (15) a. the students from the two countries b. $$R = \lambda X \lambda Y . \forall x \in X [\exists y \in Y [R(x)(y)]] \land \forall y \in Y [\exists x \in X [R(x)(y)]]$$

-On the other hand, close inspection of the structure in §3.1 reveals that an equivalent interpretation is derived from a rather different logical form on the scope-taking analysis.
-On the logical form in (15), the effect of cumulativity is generated by an anaphoric dependency.
-To paraphrase: "for each of the two countries, include the students from that country".
-Of note, the resulting logical
+On the other hand, close inspection of the structure in §4.1 reveals that an equivalent interpretation is derived from a rather different logical form on the scope-taking analysis.
+For the logical form in (16), the effect of cumulativity is generated by an anaphoric dependency.
+To paraphrase: "For each of the two countries, include the students from that country".
+Of note, the resulting logical form ends up mirroring the analysis that Winter (2000) proposes for cumulative readings generally, which analyzes The soldiers hit the targets as equivalent to The soldiers hit their targets.5